“You can’t just ‘SEO’ your website and be done. It’s a forever moving goal post.”

 What does it cost?

 SEO really does have to be quoted for on an ad hoc basis as there are so many factors to consider.
-We look for a three-month commitment to start with, payable by monthly Direct Debit.
-The minimum charge would be £150+vat per month, all inclusive.
+We work on a rolling three-month basis, payable by Direct Debit.
+The minimum charge would be c.£500+vat per month, all inclusive.

-Get the basics right, especially if budgets are tight.
+Get the fundamentals right, especially if budgets are tight.
 Ensure your Google My Business listing is up-to-date and fully populated.
 Your website needs to be mobile-responsive.
 Drive people to your website from Facebook.
-Write lots.
+Amend and add fresh website content all the time.

 If my website is basic, will I struggle?